bholmesdev/bholmesdev/src/blog/flexbox-diehards-here-s-some-concrete-examples-of-when-css-grid-is-just-better.md

 There are countless examples of Grid-heavy layouts to expand your realm of stylesheet possibilities.
 [This collection of Pens](https://codepen.io/collection/XRRJGq/) is a great place to start!

-# Thanks for reading!
+## Thanks for reading!

 I hope this post got your gears turning on applying Grid to your own applications.
 I will confess, adopting Grid [tends to break layouts on IE 11](https://caniuse.com/#feat=css-grid), so make an informed decision before applying this to production applications!

 Also, expect some more posts from me over the next few months.
 I finally graduated college, which I have... [mixed feelings about to say the least](https://twitter.com/BHolmesDev/status/1258771501647646722?s=20).
 Now, I'm trying to pump out quarantine-ridden content before I start my first _adult job._

-**My current schedule: a new post every other Tuesday at 1 PM EST.** No set topics; just anything in web development that I wish I knew sooner 😁

-So, drop a follow if this helped you!
+So, follow the newsletter below if this helped you!
 More to come soon.